 A national park situated in the west of Kosovo occupies a considerable area of 624.88 square kilometers.
 It was established in 2013 with a view of creating a new tourism site in the country.
 The name Bjeshkët E Nemuna means the cursed mountains.

-Activities include sightseeing, fish catching, hiking and mountain climbing.
+Activities include sightseeing, fish catching, hiking, and mountain climbing.
 This national park is at the very top amongst the list of places to visit in Kosovo.
-The highest peak of Kosovo, Gjeravica, with a height of 2656 meters from the Adriatic Sea level is also placed here.
+The highest peak of Kosovo, Gjeravica, with a height of 2656 meters from the Adriatic Sea level, is also placed here.

-The capital and the largest city of Kosovo has mostly Albanian residing here.
+The capital and the largest city of Kosovo have mostly Albanian residing here.
 With near about 20 monuments, a few mosques and a church from the Ottoman and Byzantine ages, the town is rich in history, as well as the center of the country’s commerce, entertainment, and healthcare.

 There is the UNESCO’s world heritage site listed Gracanica Monastery from the fourteenth century, the elegant Kosovo Museum, the Ottoman Bath, a clock tower, and a public fountain.

-It is the largest lake of Kosovo.
+It is the largest lake in Kosovo.
 The lake is formed due to the dams of the river Ibar.
 The lake is shared by both Kosovo and Serbia.
-Its area is near 12 square kilometers of which, Kosovo has more than 9 square kilometers, and Serbia has near about 3 square kilometers.
+Its area is near 12 square kilometers of which, Kosovo has more than 9 square kilometers, and Serbia has about 3 square kilometers.

-With an average depth of more than 100 meters, this lake is abode to many aquatic faunas and variety of fishes.
+With an average depth of more than 100 meters, this lake is the abode to many aquatic faunas and a variety of fishes.
 A magnificent scenery can be seen from the hilly areas outside the vast lake.
 Tourists all across the world visit this lake when they reach Kosovo for a tour.

-Placed Northwest from the city of Peja or, locally Pec, Rugova is a natural ecstasy with mostly forest ranges in mountain surfaces.
-The best time to visit Rugova Mountains is in the snows of winter as this is also the 4th best Skiing and snowboarding destination in the world according to the International Ski Federation.
+Placed Northwest from the city of Peja or, locally, Pec, Rugova is a natural ecstasy with mostly forest ranges in mountain surfaces.
+The best time to visit Rugova Mountains is in the snows of winter as this is also the 4th best Skiing and snowboarding destination in the world, according to the International Ski Federation.

 The mountainous Rugova consists of 13 traditional villages in the hilly regions.
 The entire Peja can be seen from a place in Rugova called Qafa-e-Qyqas (the Cuchoo’s Neck).
 With a lot of streams, lakes, glaciers, cliffs, and caves, the site is best for experiencing the fun of activities like mountain climbing, hiking, skiing, and snowboarding.